emertechie/express-local-auth/README.md

 How errors are handled is different depending on which mode you choose as detailed below.

 ### Using Sessions
-If an error occurs during a route (validation or otherwise) you are redirected via a GET back to the original path and the error will be added to the session flash (via [connect-flash](https://github.com/jaredhanson/connect-flash)).
+If an error occurs during a route you are redirected via a GET back to the original path and the error will be added to the session flash (via [connect-flash](https://github.com/jaredhanson/connect-flash)).

 For example, if you do a POST to `/login` and an error occurs, you'll be redirected via a GET to `/login` and the flash will be populated as follows:
 * `req.flash('errors')` - will be an array of strings detailing any non-validation related errors.